 For many communities, health vulnerability assessments will identify areas where climate change will necessitate modifications to current systems, structures and processes.
 The ability to use this in light of local realities will be a key aspect of building resiliency and protecting and promoting health for years to come.
 This session will look at some leading examples of health vulnerability assessments and adaptation measures as well as considerations for health equity when creating a plan.

 This session explores the intersections between health equity, public health practice, and climate change adaptation.
-Presenters in this session will reflect on the results of a literature review on vulnerable populations that was conducted as part of a health equity focused chapter in Health Canada’s upcoming climate change health assessment.
+Presenters in this session will reflect on the literature related to vulnerable populations and explore opportunities for public health action on climate change and health equity.
 This session will also feature a research project that explored strategies to mitigate the health related impacts of extreme heat on vulnerable populations through a multi-sectoral approach that included feedback from community members.

 Hear from a panel of speakers who are leading work on climate solutions at the local level and inspiring others through their actions.
 This panel brings together perspectives from a variety of voices that are leading the climate movement and making a difference in building momentum for solutions.
 From calls to action, to community organizing, to empowering the voices of those who have not previously been part of the climate conversation.